jujupuprulz/tina-lee-real-estate/README.md

 - **JavaScript Files**:
   - `js/main.js` - Common functionality across the website
+  - `js/real-estate-api.js` - API connection to fetch real property data
-  - `js/properties.js` - Property data and display functionality
+  - `js/properties-api.js` - Property display and interaction functionality
+  - `js/api.js` - Legacy API file (for backup)

 - **Images**:
   - `images/` - Directory containing all website images

+- **Data**:
+  - `data/seattle-properties.json` - Fallback property data if API is unavailable

 ## Setup Instructions

 1. Copy all files to your web server or hosting provider.
 2. Replace the placeholder images in the `images/` directory with actual property and profile images.
-3. Update the property data in `js/properties.js` with your actual property listings.
+3. The website automatically connects to a free real estate API to display properties.
+No additional setup is needed for property data.
 4. Customize contact information, about details, and other content to match Tina Lee's information.
+5. The website includes fallback data in case the API is unavailable.

 ## Customization